AbhishekSinghDhadwal/GeneticAlgorithm_TSP_Demo/README.md

 #### Output information :
 The program will provide input details, a randomly generated input graph along with the best fitness values (along with the respective best path and generation of occurence) and time taken to run the program.
-It also plots down the best fitness values per generation as shown below :
+It also plots down the best fitness values per generation as shown below:

 ![sampleGraph](https://user-images.githubusercontent.com/39513876/112625723-525b1f80-8e55-11eb-8d61-9d0cc8df75ee.PNG)